Pulmonary embolism is usually caused by a blood clot, although other substances can also form emboli and block an artery.

 Warfarin therapy requires periodic blood testing to ensure that the blood is thin enough to prevent clots from forming but not so thin as to cause a bleeding tendency (called excessive anticoagulation).
 The warfarin dose is frequently adjusted based on the results of the blood tests.
 Also, warfarin interacts with many different types of food and with other drugs, which can result in blood that is too thin or too thick.
 If excessive anticoagulation occurs, severe bleeding in a number of body organs can develop.

-Because many drugs can interact with warfarin, people who take anticoagulants should be sure to check with their doctor before taking any other drugs, including drugs that can be obtained without a prescription (over-the-counter drugs) such as acetaminophen or aspirin, herbal preparations, and dietary supplements.
+Because many drugs can interact with warfarin, people who take it should be sure to check with their doctor before taking any other drugs, including drugs that can be obtained without a prescription (over-the-counter drugs) such as acetaminophen or aspirin, herbal preparations, and dietary supplements.
 Foods that are high in vitamin K (which affects blood clotting), such as broccoli, spinach, kale, and other leafy green vegetables, liver, grapefruit and grapefruit juice, and green tea, may need to be either eaten in very consistent amounts or avoided.

 The newer anticoagulants, such as apixaban, rivaroxaban, edoxaban, and dabigatran, have several advantages over heparin or warfarin.
 Like warfarin, these drugs can be taken by mouth, but dose adjustments and tests to monitor the level of anticoagulation are not needed.
 Furthermore, these drugs do not often interact with food or other drugs and are less likely to cause severe types of bleeding when compared with warfarin.
 Rivaroxaban should always be taken with food.
-It is not clear whether these drugs should be taken by people who are larger than about 120 kg (approx 260 lbs).
+It is not clear whether these drugs should be taken by people who are larger than about 120 kg (about 260 lbs).

 How long anticoagulants are given depends on the person’s situation.
 If pulmonary embolism is caused by a temporary risk factor, such as surgery, treatment is given for 3 months.
 If the cause is some longer-term problem, such as prolonged bed rest, treatment usually is given for 6 to 12 months, but sometimes it must continue indefinitely.
 For example, people who have recurrent pulmonary embolism, often because of a hereditary clotting disorder or cancer, usually take anticoagulants indefinitely.
 Newer research studies have shown that in many people in whom rivaroxaban or apixaban are continued after 6 months, reducing the dose decreases risk of bleeding risk and still prevents most recurrent clots.